|Church||United Family International Church (UFIC) Ministries|

 - Manhood Enlargement

-In 2014 at his Judgment Night 2 all night prayer, he apparently performed a miracle for a Namibian man who wanted his manhood to be enlarged.
+In 2014 at his Judgment Night 2 all night prayer, he was reported to have performed a miracle for a Namibian man who wanted his manhood to be enlarged.
 The man stated that he had come to Chitungwiza because he was failing to marry due to his small manhood.

 - Anointing Oil

 In 2014, Makandiwa launched what he termed 'miracle-working anointing oil' which was meant to pave the way for the economic advancement of his followers.
-He had earlier predicted an economic boom for the country that would changed the lives of the Zimbabweans for the better.
+He had earlier predicted an economic boom for the country that would have changed the lives of the Zimbabweans for the better.

 In 2012, Makandiwa’s was implicated in a corruption scandal for illegally purchasing two stands in Chitungwiza working in cohorts with Jemina Gumbo who was the director of a certain housing scheme.
 It was reported that the Council had approved the construction of a stadium and hotel on those two stands that were allocated to Makandiwa.